Wiiseguy/node-streambuf/README.md

 Writes a single character to the buffer according to the specified character encoding.
 Multi-byte characters are not written - use `writeString` for that instead.
 'encoding' defaults to utf8.

+## .readChars(length, [encoding])

+Reads a fixed number of characters from the buffer according to the specified character encoding.
+The resulting string strips any trailing null characters.
+'encoding' defaults to utf8.

+## .writeChars(str, length, [encoding])

+Writes a string to the underlying buffer with the specified encoding, padding with null characters (0) if the string is shorter than length.
+'encoding' defaults to utf8.

 ## .readString([length, [encoding]])

 Decodes to a string according to the specified character encoding in encoding and length.